Ryan5453/music2art/readme.md

 </p>

 ## What does it do?
-Every hour, the bot will post a video of art generated from a random song from the Genius charts.
+Every 3 hours, the bot will post a video of art generated from a random song from the Genius charts.

 ## What services does it use?
 - [Genius API](https://docs.genius.com/), for getting the top 200 songs from the Genius daily charts